 Our generation portfolio is anchored by our approximately 2.2 GW interest in the Susquehanna nuclear facility, which enabled us to produce over half of our generation carbon-free in the first nine months of 2023.
-We believe Susquehanna may benefit from the Nuclear PTC beginning in 2024, providing increased cash flow stability through 2032.
-Our 8.0 GW natural gas, oil and peaking fleet in PJM and ERCOT (of which 3.2 GW is from Brunner Island, Montour and Wagner Unit 3 after conversion from coal) is reliable and dispatchable, and we believe these assets will become increasingly important for grid stabilization in the face of growing intermittent sources of generation in our core markets.
+We believe Susquehanna may benefit from the Nuclear PTC, providing increased cash flow stability through 2032.
+Our 8.0 GW natural gas, oil and peaking fleet in PJM and ERCOT (of which 3.2 GW is from Brunner Island, Montour and Wagner Unit 3 after conversion, as discussed below) is reliable and dispatchable, and we believe these assets will become increasingly important for grid stabilization in the face of growing intermittent sources of generation in our core markets.
 The plants in PJM generate material annual capacity revenues, and a seasoned operating team in both PJM and ERCOT lead the monetization of seasonal commodity volatility.
-We have already completed the conversion of approximately 2.9 GW of our legacy coal fleet to natural gas, with an additional 300 MW coal-to-oil conversion nearing completion, significantly reducing the carbon intensity of our fleet while extending the useful lives of certain assets.
+We have already completed the conversion of approximately 3.2 GW of our legacy coal fleet to natural gas or fuel oil, significantly reducing the carbon intensity of our fleet while extending the useful lives of certain assets.